 I want to emphasize that I am not a racist, market protectionist, political isolationist or technophobe.
-I have nothing against a man or woman working in a call center India, doing their best to do their job.
+I have nothing against the man or woman working in a call center India, doing their best to do their job.
 I’m also a tech guy, and certainly love the idea of using technology to increase labor force productivity.
 But as a marketer, above all else, I believe in the old axiom: THE CUSTOMER IS ALWAYS KING.
-Customer service today is not treating the customer as King, but like the lowest creature on the food chain.
+The typically bad customer service of today is not treating the customer as king, but more like the lowest creature on the food chain.
 There are exceptions of course and they really stick out in the market today.
 It’s possible that we are just undergoing a period of “growing pains”, implementation issues, and the new customer service methods discussed here will be the way to go in the long run.
 Maybe technology maturity and some additional training for the folks in those faraway call centers will correct the current painful situation in which companies don’t properly assess the importance of customer service to their downstream profits.

 But my guess is that those corrective measures discussed above to create good customer service are a long way off.
-In the meantime, there is a big opportunity for savvy software and tech companies to use this “gap” that has occurred in most company’s recognition of the importance of customer service – to gain a strategic advantage in their market segment.
+In the meantime, there is a big opportunity for savvy software, SaaS and hardware tech companies to capitalize on this “gap” that has occurred in most company’s recognition of the importance of customer service – to gain a strategic advantage in their market segment.

 DIFFERENTIATION FROM COMMODITIES

-Personally, I’d pay 10-15% more for a computer from a company who guaranteed good, local-based tech support.
+Personally, I’d pay 10-15% more for a computer from a company who guaranteed good, locally-based tech support.
 I run my business on my PC (and other mobile screens); when a problem occurs that I can’t fix on my own, it is often excruciatingly painful.
 I’m sure that these companies don’t believe that I or many others would pay more.
 But if a PC company put forth a well-developed marketing message touting their emphasis on technical support and customer service–bundling it in and sticking with it for the long term–they would obtain a customer for life.
 Now, I may not have been willing to pay such a premium 10-15 years ago, before real customer service “ended”.
 I may have gone for the lowest price.
-But with personal service and support nearly gone the way of the Dodo bird (become extinct), things are different.
+But with personal service and support nearly gone the way of the Dodo bird , things are different.
 Since good, personalized tech support has become a scarce commodity–it is therefore an opportunity that some smart company can exploit.

 There’s a big opportunity out there for smart technology companies to go against the current trends in customer service and tech support.
-Make it easy for people to reach you, using whatever method they prefer.
+Make it easy for people to reach you, using whatever communication method they prefer.
 I’m suggesting short phone trees, live operators and an adequate number of representatives to eliminate long waits.
 Fast email, social media and IM response times as well.
 Focusing completely on expense control or technology solutions, not personal service, is a mistake for tech companies.
-Savvy, “forward-thinking” software and hardware companies can increase market share and customer loyalty with an “old school” approach–personalized customer service and support.
+Savvy, “forward-thinking” software and hardware companies can increase market share and customer loyalty with an “old school” approach: recognizing the importance of customer service and personalized support.

-That’s what I have to say about the state of customer and tech support today–what’s your opinion?
-Post a comment if you’d like to discuss this further.
+That’s what I have to say about the current state and importance of customer service and tech support today–what’s your opinion?
+Post a comment if you’d like to add to the discussion.